kemckinnmsft/HOL3000/instructions.md

 - [Testing Scoped Policy](#testing-scoped-policy)
 - [Testing Recommended and Automatic Classification](#testing-recommended-and-automatic-classification)

 > [!ALERT] If you see a warning about a metered connection in Office, click **Connect anyway** to allow Office to connect.
 If you do not do this you will get errors when connecting to the AIP service.
-The VMs are set to metered to increase etwork speed.
+The VMs are set to metered to increase network speed.

 ---
 # Testing User Defined Permissions